 Make sure you’re getting the most from your listing by filling out all the fields, taking advantage of google posts, and acquiring new customer reviews.
 You might be wondering, if so many shoppers are converting right from Google My Business do I even need a website anymore?
-I understand the impulse but no so fast compadre..
-Miriam Ellis recently wrote an excellent article on why local businesses will need websites more than ever in 2019.
+I understand the impulse but no so fast compadre.
 Google isn’t your best friend and you’d be wise to consider how they might continue to monetize the search results in the future.
 It’s important that you actually control some of your brand assets online.
 I also spent some time rambling on my podcast last year about the very same topic.

 I’ve heard that links are dead so many times it gives me a headache.
 That could very well be true in the future but that dark day has not yet descended upon us.
-Links still drive local search results and the experts agree – the survey results gave links 16% of the pie which is good for second spot on the local ranking factors list.
-I’m still suffering from that post-holiday malaise but conveniently, I wrote an article not that long ago on local link building tactics, so you can read that for some additional commentary on the topic.
+Links still drive local search results and the experts agree – the survey results gave links 14% of the pie which makes it a close competitor to reviews in the local landscape.

 This is hardly surprising, social proof is demonstrably effective and reviews line up right behind links as one of the most impactful local search factors.
-Compared the previous survey reviews are up 18% Here’s a few tips for your 2019 strategy that you can take to the bank – whatever that means.
+Compared the previous survey reviews are up again and continue to play an essential role in local search success.

 - Get more Google reviews

 - Keywords in reviews help, ask your customers to reference the specific service they received